Writing a Skills-Based Resume: Template & Guide

 - Research

-You can follow the skills-based resume sample template below to get started crafting your resume.
+You can follow the skills-based resume sample template below to start crafting your resume.
 See what a resume looks like for additional examples and formatting tips.

 [Your Contact Information]